This document describes the procedure for upgrading to the latest version of Confluence on Windows or Linux.

-If customisations are present you will need to perform the following steps after the upgrade is complete:
+If customizations are present you will need to perform the following steps after the upgrade is complete:

 - Stop the upgraded Confluence instance.

-- Reapply the customisations to the relevant files in the upgraded Confluence Installation directory.
+- Reapply the customizations to the relevant files in the upgraded Confluence Installation directory.

 - Restart the upgraded Confluence instance.

-We strongly recommend you test your customisations in a test instance prior to upgrading your production instance as changes may have been made to Confluence that make your customisations unsuable.
+We strongly recommend you test your customizations in a test instance prior to upgrading your production instance as changes may have been made to Confluence that make your customizations unsuable.